 However, Parent-Durand now says no complaints from neighbours have been lodged against Maison Publique, which is one of the reasons the borough has decided to renew the permit for 2022.
 Though the decision was only communicated to Maison Publique on Tuesday, Parent-Durand says the borough had been in talks with several other restaurant owners in a similar situation for a couple of weeks.

-Outdoor dining set-ups have helped Montreal restaurants who didn’t previously have them to make up some of the losses incurred from months of closures and ongoing seating capacity restrictions.
-Maison Publique’s is located at the corner of Gilford and Marquette, with bistro tables and chairs (totalling seating for 12 diners), spilling onto the sidewalk on either side of its doorway.
+Outdoor dining set-ups have helped Montreal restaurants that didn’t previously have them to make up some of the losses incurred from months of closures and ongoing seating capacity restrictions.
+Maison Publique’s is located at the corner of Gilford and Marquette, with bistro tables and chairs (totalling seating for 12 diners) spilling onto the sidewalk on either side of its doorway.

 “This little terrace saved my business this summer,” Dammann wrote on Instagram on Monday, before being advised that his terrasse could stay.
 (By Wednesday morning, the post had over 3,500 likes and 300 comments, the majority expressing support for the restaurant and statements of outrage and disbelief over the notice.)

-Dammann went on to say that the restaurant hadn’t committed any infractions, that the terrasse was by no means a late-night affair, and that it was appreciated by neighbourhood denizens.
-Corroborating this last claim were a handful of self-identified neighbours commenting under Dammann’s Instagram post that they were grateful to the restaurant for what the terrasse contributed to their surroundings.
+Dammann went on to say that the restaurant hadn’t committed any infractions, that the terrasse was by no means a late-night affair, and that neighbourhood denizens appreciated it.
+Corroborating this last claim was a handful of self-identified neighbours commenting under Dammann’s Instagram post that they were grateful to the restaurant for what the terrasse contributed to their surroundings.